Steve Wright’s afternoon show axed after 23 years on Radio 2

 The BBC has announced significant changes to its daytime schedules at Radio 1 and Radio 2.
 Steve Wright will be ending his ‘Steve Wright in The Afternoon’ show on Radio 2 this September.
 The show has been a staple of Radio 2 for 23 years and has built up a loyal fanbase in that time.

-Wright won’t be departing Radio 2 fully.
-He will continue to host his Sunday Love Songs alongside seasonal specials and a regular Serious Jockin’ specials for BBC Sounds and Radio 2.
+Wright won’t be departing Radio 2 fully as he will continue to host his Sunday Love Songs alongside seasonal specials and a regular Serious Jockin’ specials for BBC Sounds and Radio 2.

 “After nearly 24 years of presenting six shows a week on Radio 2, onwards and upwards for some brand new challenges!
 Radio 2 told me several months back that they wanted to do something different in the afternoons, and I thought – fair enough.” – Steve Wright